nexageapps/AI/README.md

 ---

+## Acknowledgements

+This repository was created as part of my personal learning journey in Artificial Intelligence during my Master of Artificial Intelligence program at the University of Auckland.

+Modern AI tools, including large language models, were used to assist with structuring parts of the documentation, improving explanations, and organizing the learning materials more effectively.

+These tools served as assistants during the writing and documentation process.
+All learning paths, notebook implementations, and educational design decisions were created, reviewed, and curated by the author.

+I am grateful to the open-source AI community and the developers of AI tools that help accelerate learning and knowledge sharing.

+---

 ## Learning Progress Tracker

 Track your learning journey by marking completed lessons and recording dates.
 This helps you monitor progress and identify areas for review.